-Connection between CICS and DB2 can be established manually by any one of the following methods:
+Connection between CICS and DB2 can be established manually by any one of the following methods: using a DSNC STRT command, using a CEMT SET DB2CONN CONNECTED command, or by running a user application that issues an EXEC CICS SET DB2CONN CONNECTED command.

-- Using the DSNC STRT command.
-For information on the DSNC STRT command see "DSNC STRT" on page 54. - Using a CEMT SET DB2CONN CONNECTED command.
-For information on the SET DB2CONN CONNECTED command, see the CICS Supplied Transactions manual. - Running a user application that issues an EXEC CICS SET DB2CONN CONNECTED command.
-For more information about the EXEC CICS SET DB2CONN CONNECTED command, see the CICS System Programming Reference.
+- For information on the DSNC STRT command see "DSNC STRT" on page 53. - For information on the SET DB2CONN CONNECTED command, see the CICS Supplied Transactions manual. - For information on the EXEC CICS SET DB2CONN CONNECTED command, see the CICS System Programming Reference.